tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 Another approach is to make each object its own entity in the `components`.
 Whenever an object contains an object, add a `$ref` value that points to the new object.
 This way objects remain shallow and you won't get lost in a sea of confusing sublevels.

-Here's the description of the `200` response for the `current` endpoint:
+Here's the description of the `200` response for the `weather` endpoint:

 ```yaml
 components: